clearlinux/clear-linux-documentation/source/tutorials/docker.rst

 .. note::

-   This tutorial focuses on the installaton of the Docker ecosystem.
+   This tutorial focuses on the installation of the Docker ecosystem.
    If you want to use |CL| as a Docker container image, refer to the official |CL| container image
    `published on Docker* Hub <https://hub.docker.com/_/clearlinux/>`_